SanshanGan/salesforce-notes/notes/OM&LB.md

 | Lightning record page | User Interface: Highlight panel, path component, related list, activities, chatter .etc |
 | Page layout           | Details: fields you can see, Related list: what you can put on                          |

+## 4. Profiles
+> Define how users access objects and data, and what they can do within the application.
+When you create users, you assign a profile to each one.

+- Standard Profiles cannot be edited
+- Controller by **Record type assignment**, **Assigned apps**, **Security at the field-level**
+### Highly-related Concepts:
+- **Object permissions** specify the type of access that users have to objects.
+## 5. Permission Sets
+> A collection of settings and permissions that give users access to various tools and functions.
+Permission sets **extend** users’ functional access without changing their profiles and are the recommended way to manage your users’ permissions.

 # II.
 Object Manager and Lighting App Builder

 ## 1. Relationships